aaronparker/aaronparker.github.io/_posts/2015-06-30-appv5-faq-download-appv5.md

 # Microsoft Volume License

 If you have purchased the Microsoft Desktop Optimization Pack or Remote Desktop Services Client Access Licenses (CALs), the downloads will be available to you on the [Microsoft Volume License](https://licensing.microsoft.com) site.
-Search for &#8220;Microsoft Desktop Optimisation Pack&#8221; or select 'Software Insurance' under All Products to filter for all Software Assurance downloads.
+Search for "Microsoft Desktop Optimisation Pack" or select 'Software Insurance' under All Products to filter for all Software Assurance downloads.

 # Microsoft Developer Network (MSDN)